Home

 The Quality?

-Engine oil is the lifeblood of your home on wheels.
-Every time we fire-up our rigs, we are filled with the anticipation of imminent discoveries hiding just down the road.
+Engine oil is the lifeblood of our home on wheels.
+We rely on it every time we fire-up our rigs full of anticipation for imminent discoveries hiding just down the road.
 Oil is the stuff that allows our comfortable Class C Motorhomes to get us there and back.

-Yet we really never give it a thought... other than to think about having to change it when our owners manual tells us to.
+Yet we never give motor oil comparison a thought... other than to think about having to change it when our owners manual tells us to.
 Maybe it's time to look at this petroleum product just a bit.
-Our modern engines are assembled with very tight tolerances that demand the very best lubrication possible.
+Do we really understand what SAE means?
+Or which viscosity is best for our individual needs?

 There is also the question of what is the best drain interval (length of time between oil changes).